Toxic Hazards for Railroad Workers

 Yes.
 The Federal Employers Liability Act (FELA) is a law that was created over 100 years ago to protect workers and provide compensation for them if they’ve sustained injuries.
 Our FELA attorneys are ready to hear your case and help you decide if your situation is covered by the law.

-If you have been exposed to hazardous materials while working for a railroad, contact an experienced lawyer at Arnold & Itkin.
+If you have been exposed to hazardous materials while working for a railroad, contact a top-rated lawyer at Arnold & Itkin.
 Call (888) 493-1629 today for your free, no-obligation case review.